unpackdev/downloader/README.md

 # Ethereum Smart Contracts Downloader and Storage Manager

+**UNDER EARLY DEVELOPMENT**

+Currently, nothing works as expected.
+Going to remove this notice once state of the project changes.

 ## Overview
 The Ethereum Smart Contracts Downloader and Storage Manager is a high-performance tool tailored for Ethereum smart contracts.
 Built with [Golang](https://go.dev/) and [BadgerDB](https://github.com/dgraph-io/badger), this application not only ensures efficient and dependable downloading of smart contracts but also provides robust features for pausing and resuming downloads.
 It facilitates seamless storage of contracts in a local database, simplifying access and retrieval.